SYYatSEU/AMP-potency-prediction-EvoGradient/README.md

 # AMP-Potency-Prediction-and-EvoGradient
-A PyTorch implementation of "Automatic Identification and Virtual Directed Evolution of Bioactive Peptides with Explainable Deep Learning".
+A PyTorch implementation of "Automatic Identification and Virtual Directed Evolution of Antimicrobial Peptides with Explainable Deep Learning".

 ![overview](overview.jpg)